EDUCATION

 I am Mirza Faizaan

-Dedicated materials researcher specialising in material extrusion additive manufacturing (MEX-AM) with over 5 years of experience, strongly emphasising weathering effects and establishing structure-property relationships through mechanical and material characterisation.
-I am passionate about meta-materials and lattice structures, particularly for lightweight structural applications.
-Proficient in CAD and static structural analysis, I am also familiar with ASTM standards for the mechanical characterisation of plastics.
-My hands-on experience includes working with single and twin-screw extruders, internal mixers, universal testing machines (UTM), and advanced techniques like optical microscopy, micro-CT, XRD, FTIR, and DSC.
+Dedicated materials researcher with over 5 years of research experience in material extrusion additive manufacturing (MEX-AM), understanding its weathering effects and establishing structure-property relationships through mechanical and material characterisation.
+I am also passionate about meta-materials and lattice structures for lightweight structural applications.
+Additionally, I am proficient in CAD and static structural analysis, familiar with ASTM standards for the mechanical characterisation of plastics.
+My hands-on experience includes working with single and twin-screw extruders, internal mixer, universal testing machines (UTM), and advanced techniques like optical microscopy, micro-CT, XRD, FTIR, and DSC.
 I also possess skills in analyzing SEM micrographs, image processing using ImageJ and GIMP, and programming in MATLAB for data visualization and analysis.
-In my spare time, I enjoy 3D printing as a hobby
+In my spare time, I enjoy 3D printing as a hobby.

 EXPERIENCES